SolarArbiter/SolarArbiter.github.io/usecases.md

 1. [Administer the framework](#administer)
 1. [Archive data and forecasts](#archive)

+**For brevity, a *forecast* refers to the *[forecast evaluation time series](/definitions/#forecastevalts)* defined in the [Definitions section](/definitions/).**

 Metrics, benchmark forecasts, data formats, data sharing policies, and legal considerations will be detailed in other documents.

-## Use cases  {#usecases}
-{: .anchor}

-A use case describes a sequence of actions to achieve a goal.
-Use cases are grouped into two categories: [Evaluate forecasts](#evaluatefx), and [Analyze forecasts](#analyzefx).
-From each use case a list of framework requirements is developed.
-To reduce repeating requirements, a use case may adopt, expand, or modify the requirements of another use case.

-**In this section, for brevity, a *forecast* refers to the *[forecast evaluation time series](/definitions/#forecastevalts)* defined in the [Definitions section](/definitions/).**
+The Solar Forecast Arbiter is primarily designed to support the evaluation of solar forecasts that are useful for solar forecast users.
+It is not a general-purpose weather forecast analysis tool, though it may eventually be extended to incorporate wind power and load forecast analysis.

 ### 1. Evaluate forecasts  {#evaluatefx}
 {: .anchor}